BlackHistoryDAO/barnacle/README.md

 Any submitted document has to undergo an expert review process and a community vote before being considered verified.
 Implementation so far includes storage elements,  membership setup and functions to add documents data to the blockchain.
 We are currently working on the voting mechanism and full DAO governance.

-## TODO
+We expect the first iteration of DAO testnet to be up and running by the end of September.

 ### Install Rust Environment